-There are also issues of perception and scrutiny.
+Furthermore, while a business may be eligible under the employee size rules, meeting size eligibility standards alone may not be the end of the inquiry.
+There are also issues of perception and scrutiny that should be taken into consideration.
 To be eligible for a PPP loan, the business must certify in good faith that the "current economic uncertainty makes this loan request necessary to support the ongoing operations of the Applicant."
 A business with a large number of foreign employees should consider how its need for the loan might be perceived, publicly and by regulatory authorities.
-As a matter of perception, businesses with large numbers of foreign employees may find themselves under public pressure not to utilize the PPP program, and foreign borrowers may receive even less favorable treatment and greater scrutiny by virtue of their foreign status, particularly given the current political climate.
+As a matter of perception, businesses with large numbers of foreign employees, similar to public companies, may find themselves under public pressure not to utilize the PPP program, and foreign borrowers may receive even less favorable treatment and greater scrutiny by virtue of their foreign status, particularly given the current political climate.
+The decision by a business to utilize the PPP program must weigh a number of factors, beyond the question of how to count foreign employees.

-In the end, there is no clear answer to the question of whether a business with less than 500 U.S. resident employees, but more than 500 worldwide employees, is eligible for the PPP program based on the fewer than 500 employee size eligibility standard.
-Penalties for obtaining a loan without meeting eligibility requirements range from criminal and civil penalties, to ineligibility for the loan forgiveness aspects of the PPP Program.
-Businesses trying to make this determination should consult counsel with respect to their particular situation, as well as to gain a better understanding of other eligibility standards that may be available.
+In the end, there is no clear answer to the question of whether a business with less than 500 U.S. resident employees, but more than 500 worldwide employees, can or should utilize the PPP program.
+Businesses trying to make this determination should consult counsel with respect to their particular situation, as well as to gain a better understanding of other eligibility standards and requirements under the PPP program.